Andrew-S-Rosen/cbe504/main.typ

 Methane itself is a greenhouse gas that, while in lower concentrations than carbon dioxide in the atmosphere, has an 80#sym.times higher global warming potential within the first 20 years of its release.
 Chemical engineers have been inspired by methanotrophs to research ways to directly convert methane --- the primary component of natural gas --- into cleaner and more valuable chemical feedstocks.
 Heterogeneous catalysts, for example, that mimic the structure of the active sites in methane monooxygenase enzymes found within methanotrophs have been shown to directly and selectively convert of methane into methanol.
-While carrying out this process efficiently and cost-effectively at industrial scales remains a "holy grail", it is worth keeping in mind that the core principles of reaction engineering spans many disciplines that can each benefit from the insights of one another.
+While carrying out this process efficiently and cost-effectively at industrial scales remains a"holy grail", it is worth keeping in mind that the core principles of reaction engineering spans many disciplines that can each benefit from the insights of one another.

 === Ammonia Synthesis <ammonia-synthesis>